AbdulkerimA/study_monitering_tool/README.md

 The intention of this tool is to help students in
   * monitoring there study time
-  * and how efficent they are
+  * measuring how efficent they are by kip recording the study time of a book